shahzad3630/Leaf-Disease-Classification/README.md

 The dataset has been taken from kaggle: https://www.kaggle.com/c/cassava-leaf-disease-classification/

-An image lassifier model was trained on the images with given labels that gave <b>83% accuracy</b> on test data.
+An image classifier model was trained on the images with given labels that gave <b>83% accuracy</b> on test data.